ashellz/habitt/README.md

 Things to fix:

-1. Change the way animations work
-2. Redesign the app
-3. Make notifications work

-- possible fix: time is 7 on phone and not 19

-6. Remove all spaces placed in front and the end of an input
+1. Remove all spaces placed in front and the end of an input

 Fixed things: